diSimplex/documentArchive/design/sprints/sprint-002-first-computations.md

 ## Tasks

 1. Start building simple simplicial structures complete with the universe.

+1. Explore the theory of definitional objects defined by (open?) covers.
+Focus on the simplicial structure of an (open?) cover.

+1. Understand the simplicial structure of a (bi)similarity.

+1. Explore patterns build out of definitional objects as the base of Jacob's (logical) fibrations.

 1. Start exploring syntax and semantics of computation in DiSiTT (delayed).

 ## Stories/Features